7 Masterful Ways of Exchanging Money in Mexico, ATM Tips & More!

 Mexican peso to USD exchange rates

 Download a currency conversion app or bookmark Google’s currency conversion page so you can check the rate while you’re out and about in Mexico.
-This is especially important if you’re hoping to change American money in Mexico once you arrive.
+This way, you can compare my suggestions for the cheapest way to exchange money in Mexico.

 Can you use US dollars in Mexico?

 Sometimes restaurants or local vendors in touristy areas (like Cancun or Puerto Vallarta) will offer to accept USD in place of pesos, but they usually offer a terrible exchange rate.
-It’s always best to quickly look up the current dollar exchange rate to pesos in Mexico before agreeing to this.

 Traveling soon?
 Don’t forget to buy travel insurance for Mexico.
 Insurance gives you peace of mind, knowing you can get the help you need if anything goes wrong.
-SafetyWing is the provider that I recommend.
+EKTA Insurance is the provider that I recommend.

 Mexican pesos to Canadian dollars

 Again, exchange rates vary daily, so use a currency conversion app to keep track of the current rate.
+Additionally, you will notice that fees also vary when exchanging money in Mexico, whether at a bank ATM or a casa de cambio.

 Exchanging money in Mexico

 Ideally, you can exchange a few thousand pesos with your bank at home ahead of your trip.
 This way, you’ll have cash for incidentals along the way.
-You don’t get the best exchange rate when you do this (more on this below), but it’s preferable to have some cash on hand when you arrive in Mexico, so plan to get a few thousand pesos before you leave home.

-Avoid airport currency exchanges because they usually charge fees and offer a terrible rate.
 You’ll get a better rate directly from your bank.
-After that, pulling cash out of an ATM in Mexico will give you the best exchange rate (more on this below).
+Pulling cash out of an ATM in Mexico will give you the best exchange rate (more on this below).

 Exchanging money at your home bank

 You can probably get a decent exchange rate for pesos at your home bank, but keep in mind that there are usually currency exchange fees tacked on top of the exchange rate.
-Even so, it’s nice to show up in Mexico with at least a little bit of local currency in your pocket, just in case you need it.

 Again, this isn’t the most cost-effective way to get pesos (you’ll get better rates through local ATMs in Mexico), but having cash in hand is key when you arrive.
-The last thing you need is to hit up an ATM at night on the way to your hotel.

 Currency exchange services

-You can change money at currency exchanges (casa de cambio, in Spanish) throughout Mexico.
 These are very prominent within international airports and tourist-oriented destinations like the Riviera Maya or Puerto Vallarta.
-I can’t say that I’ve noticed them in less tourist-centric cities, though I’m sure there are some.

 You won’t get a very favorable rate at a money exchange in Mexico.
 There is usually a flat fee for exchanging money.
-Plus, the exchange rate offered can be as much as 15% worse than what you’d receive through your bank.

 Using ATMs in Mexico: Can I withdraw money?